Friday, August 7, 2020

 “Then how?”

 “One day, the beauty reached down and surrounded me where I was.
 I wasn’t alone anymore, and I have not been alone since.
 A hand came down into my darkness, I took hold, and instead of pulling me out, the hand helped Himself in.
 He has been here ever since.
 Somedays I have trouble seeing that.
-I have trouble seeing that I am not alone, because somedays all I want to do is reach up there and hold onto that box and lose myself in its contents, because I miss what it keeps for me so much.
+I have trouble seeing that I am not alone, because somedays all I want to do is reach up there and hold onto that box and lose myself in its contents, because I miss so greatly what it keeps for me so much.
 Somedays I would be okay with losing myself.
 But because I can now see that I am not alone, and that, in fact, there are other people just like me that have a box just like mine, with each of ours still being distinctly different, I know that for now I need to be able to separate myself from what that box holds.
 Each day is different.
 Somedays are easier to bear, but the hard days are never gone.”

 Now I understood my role.
 It was simple- she wasn’t asking for much of anything- but I could see it was easier for her to bear the trials she’d been given and never asked for through the small ways I could support her.
 I was here now and knowing that she needed me- even though she had not asked- I could be here for her.
 I could not take anything away, but I could be there on the days she had trouble seeing past the memories she had stored away.
 When she could not see the beauty, I would see it for her.
 That was my role I realized- and I also accepted it.